steven14ggyy/DSP_HW2/results/Report.md

     a=1;
 end
 ```
 Then, we exclude the local maximum points which exist along image's edges, and record (row, col) of the rest.
-Finaly, we display the result and mark corner points by circle signs.
+Finally, we display the result and mark corner points by circle signs.
 ```Matlab
 %% get location of corner points not along image's edges offe = r-1;